neohugo/neohugo/docs/content/en/content-management/data-sources.md

 ---
 title: Data sources
 description: Use local and remote data sources to augment or create content.
-categories: [content management]
+categories: []
-keywords: [data,json,toml,yaml,xml]
+keywords: []
-menu:
-  docs:
-    parent: content-management
-    weight: 280
-weight: 280
-toc: true
 aliases: [/extras/datafiles/,/extras/datadrivencontent/,/doc/datafiles/,/templates/data-templates/]
 ---

-Hugo can access and [unmarshal] local and remote data sources including CSV, JSON, TOML, YAML, and XML.
+Hugo can access and [unmarshal](g) local and remote data sources including CSV, JSON, TOML, YAML, and XML.
 Use this data to augment existing content or to create new content.

-[unmarshal]: /getting-started/glossary/#unmarshal

-A data source might be a file in the data directory, a [global resource], a [page resource], or a [remote resource].
+A data source might be a file in the `data` directory, a [global resource](g), a [page resource](g), or a [remote resource](g).

-[global resource]: /getting-started/glossary/#global-resource
-[page resource]: /getting-started/glossary/#page-resource
-[remote resource]: /getting-started/glossary/#remote-resource

 ## Data directory

-The data directory in the root of your project may contain one or more data files, in either a flat or nested tree.
+The `data` directory in the root of your project may contain one or more data files, in either a flat or nested tree.
 Hugo merges the data files to create a single data structure, accessible with the `Data` method on a `Site` object.

-Hugo also merges data directories from themes and modules into this single data structure, where the data directory in the root of your project takes precedence.
+Hugo also merges data directories from themes and modules into this single data structure, where the `data` directory in the root of your project takes precedence.

-{{% note %}}
+> [!note]
-Hugo reads the combined data structure into memory and keeps it there for the entire build.
+> Hugo reads the combined data structure into memory and keeps it there for the entire build.
 For data that is infrequently accessed, use global or page resources instead.
-{{% /note %}}

 Theme and module authors may wish to namespace their data files to prevent collisions.
 For example: